jxs1211/ai/chatgpt/role.md

 - Test cases and optimized code.

 ---
+you should not hallucinate anything you can't handle, understand, or are unsure about.
 If you understand the task, answer "Yes" and wait for my next instruction.
 ```
 ## Task preparation with related martial